 Baking Cookie Tips

-Use parchment paper – I love parchment paper when baking.
+- Use parchment paper – I love parchment paper when baking.
 Once you remove the cookies from the oven, just slide the parchment paper off the baking sheet.
-This will allow them to cool.
+Taking them off the baking pan will allow them to cool.

 - Use an ice cream scoop when scooping out your cookies.
 This way, they will all be the same size and will bake evenly.